UCSD-E4E/baboon-hand-labeling/README.md

    git push -u origin "labeling-task-[Video-Name]-Batch-[Number]"
    ```

-2. Locate the "BOM_Labeling_Party" folder in the root of the NAS.
+2. Locate the "labeling_share/baboon-hand-labeling" folder in the root of the NAS.
 It has a similar folder structure to this repository.

 3. Find the zip file corresponding to your assigned batch in the NAS folder structure.